 To maintain a consistent appearance, all abstracts must be prepared in the following style (see also the template in the next page):

-- maximum space limit is half page
+- maximum space limit is one page

 - maximum usable area is 16.0 cm wide and 12.0 cm high